somu-sk/invoice_application/README.md

     -> It will import all json files and persit the records into db.

 * Use the command rails server to start the server.

+* Use (yyyy-mm-dd) pattern for adding dates in form.